-- (A) Complete work under a task order issued before the Contract expires; or, - (B) Provide the Judiciary time to complete the new Procurement, to resolve a protest, or to facilitate a successful transition between Contractors; or, - (C) There are unspent funds remaining, in which case the Judiciary may extend a Contract, but not add funds, for a total period no longer than one-third of the term of the original Contract, if the scope of work under the extension is the same as the original Contract.
+- (A) Complete work under a purchase order issued before the Contract expires; or, - (B) Provide the Judiciary time to complete the new Procurement, to resolve a protest, or to facilitate a successful transition between Contractors; or, - (C) There are unspent funds remaining, in which case the Judiciary may extend a Contract, but not add funds, for a total period no longer than one-third of the term of the original Contract, if the scope of work under the extension is the same as the original Contract.

-(4) Section 4: Assignment/Novation/Name Change
+(4) Assignment/Novation/Name Change

-(A) Assignment

-A Judiciary Contract is not transferable, or otherwise assignable, without the written consent of the Procurement Officer and approval of both the Director and the Managing Legal Counsel, or designee, within the Administrative Office of the Courts.
+(A) Assignment.
+A Contract is not transferable, or otherwise assignable, without the written consent of the Procurement Officer and approval of both the Director and the Managing Legal Counsel or designee.
 However, a Contractor may assign monies receivable under a Contract after due notice to the Judiciary.

-(B) Recognition of a Successor in Interest Novation

-When it is in the best interest of the Judiciary, a successor in interest may be recognized in a novation agreement in which the transferor and the transferee agree that:

-- (i) The transferee assumes all of the transferor's obligations; and, - (ii) The transferor waives all rights under the Contract against the Judiciary; and, - (iii) Unless the transferor guarantees performance of the Contract by the transferee, the transferee shall, if required, furnish a satisfactory performance bond.

-(C) Change of Name

-When a Contractor requests to change the name in which it holds a Contract with the Judiciary, the Procurement Officer, upon receipt of a legally binding document indicating the change of name (for example, an amendment to the articles of incorporation of the corporation), may enter into an agreement with the requesting Contractor to affect the change of name contingent upon the approval of the Director and the Managing Legal Counsel, or designee.
-The agreement changing the name specifically shall indicate that no other terms and conditions of the Contract are changed.
+- (B) Recognition of a Successor in Interest Novation.
+When it is in the best interest of the Judiciary, a successor in interest may be recognized in a novation agreement in which the assignor and the assignee agree that: - (i) The assignee assumes all of the transferor's obligations; and, - (ii) The assignor waives all rights under the Contract against the Judiciary; and, - (iii) Unless the assignor guarantees performance of the Contract by the assignee, the assignee shall, if required, furnish a satisfactory performance bond. - (C) Change of Name.
+When a Contractor requests a change to the name under which it holds a Contract with the Judiciary, the Procurement Officer shall, upon receipt of sufficient documentation indicating the change of name (e.g., an amendment to the articles of incorporation or organization), process this change through a Contract Modification.
+The Contractor must affect the change of name contingent upon the approval of the Director and the Managing Legal Counsel, or designee.
+The agreement changing the name shall expressly state that no other terms and conditions of the Contract are changed.